The Democratic Nomination Is Now In View For Joe Biden — And 5 Other Takeaways

 Biden has been winning huge margins with African American voters, older voters and moderates.
 But we noted before Tuesday that white women might be the swing group to watch, especially in Michigan, and that they could determine the outcome.

-In yesterday's primary, that's exactly what happened.
+In Tuesday's primary, that's exactly what happened.

-Sanders won white women in Michigan in 2016, but Biden won them by double-digits Tuesday night.
+Sanders won white women in Michigan in 2016, but Biden won them by double digits Tuesday night.
 This group of voters, especially in the suburbs, is what fueled Democrats' flipping the House in 2018.

 They will be a crucial group again in the fall.